-If the generalization holds for Participant and Class nodes, it ought also to hold for the Participant and Individuation nodes: there should never be more numbers in 1st and 2nd person than in 3rd.
-However, this implication fails for Guarani (Tupi) and Koasati (Muskogean), which have separate singular and plural pronouns for 1st and 2nd person, but only one 3rd person pronoun, unspecified for number (and gender).36 For purposes of illustration, the Koasati paradigm is given in table 21 below; the Guarani paradigm has a similar structure.
+If the generalization holds for Participant and Class nodes, it ought to hold also for the Participant and Individuation nodes: there should never be more numbers in 1st and 2nd person than in 3rd.
+But this implication fails for Guarani (Tupi) and Koasati (Muskogean), which have separate singular and plural pronouns for 1st and 2nd person, but only one 3rd person pronoun, unspecified for number (and gender).
+For purposes of illustration, the Koasati paradigm is given in Table 21; the Guarani paradigm has a similar structure.

-For these languages, it appears as though the Individuation node has dependent nodes marking number, but only in the 1st and 2nd person - i.e. when the Participant node is activated.37
+For these languages, it appears as though the Individuation node has dependent nodes marking number, but only in the 1st and 2nd person-that is, when the Participant node is activated.

-Given an interpretive theory of morphology like that of Anderson (1992) or Halle and Marantz (1993), where morphemes interpret the morphosyntactic features provided by the syntax, rather than contributing them, an account of this type of paradigm is possible in terms of syncretism: the different geometries are in fact present in the 3rd person, but the morphological inventory of the language does not provide distinct forms to realize them.
+Given an interpretive theory of morphology like that of Anderson 1992 or Halle & Marantz 1993, where morphemes interpret the morphosyntactic features provided by the syntax, rather than contribute them, an account of this type of paradigm is possible in terms of syncretism: the different geometries are in fact present in the 3rd person, but the morphological inventory of the language does not provide distinct forms to realize them.
 For Koasati, at least, this appears to be the correct approach.
-Although number on 3rd person pronouns is not marked, number agreement with 3rd person nominal or pronominal arguments is remarkably robust in the language - in fact, it is quite complex (Kimball 1991).
-In 53 below, we illustrate one subcase of number marking in Koasati; we assume that the presence of number agreement with 3rd person arguments signifies the activation of the Individuation node generally.
+Although number on 3rd person pronouns is not marked, number agreement with 3rd person nominal or pronominal arguments is remarkably robust in the language-in fact, it is quite complex (Kimball 1991).
+In 35, we illustrate one subcase of number marking in Koasati; we assume that the presence of number agreement with 3rd person arguments signifies the activation of the Individuation node generally.